 9. Fixed Fire extinguishing system: CO2, Foam and water are used in this type of system, which is installed at different locations on the ship and is remotely controlled from outside the space to be protected.

 10. Inert Gas System: The inert gas system is provided in the oil tankers of 20000 dwt and above and those which are fitted with Crude oil washing.
 The IG system is to protect Cargo space from any fire hazards.

 12. Remote Shut and Stop System: The remote station shutdown is provided to all fuel lines from fuel oil and diesel oil tanks in the machinery space and which is done by quick closing valves.
-Remote stop system is also provided to stop the machineries like fuel pumps, purifier, ventilation fans, boiler etc. in the event of fire in the engine room or before discharging fixed fire fighting system in the E/R.
+A remote stop system is also provided to stop the machinery like fuel pumps, purifiers, ventilation fans, boiler etc. in the event of a fire in the engine room or before discharging a fixed fire fighting system in the E/R.

-14. Fire Fighter’s Outfit: Fire fighter’s outfit is used to fight a fire on the ship made up of fire retardant material of approved type.
-For a cargo ship at least 2 outfits and for passenger ship at least 4 outfits must be present onboard.
+14. Fire Fighter’s Outfit: Fire fighter’s outfit is used to fight a fire on a ship made up of fire retardant material of approved type.
+For a cargo ship at least 2 outfits and for a passenger ship at least 4 outfits must be present onboard.

 If you feel we have missed an important fire appliance or preventive measure, do let us know and we will add it to the list